Record warmth possible in Houston Thursday

 10-day forecast:

 The rest of the week will be warm, almost like an early taste of summer.
-Thursday and Friday we have a chance to tie record highs of 88° set in 1942 and 2008.
+Friday another chance to tie a record high of 88 set in 2008.
 St. Patrick’s Day weather looks good.
-Have a great Spring Break if you are on it next week!

 About the Authors